How the RFP Response Agent Qualifies Bids Automatically

 Which n8n version is required?+

 Tested on n8n self-hosted.
 Works with both self-hosted and n8n Cloud.
 The README specifies the minimum version and any required community nodes.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+